datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 The following queries are intended to help you get started, and make life simpler querying within your API.

 ### Get Board
-Suppose that I get a board with the ID of `1`.
 This board will only be returned if the user has permission to view it.

 ```sql title="Get Board endpoint"
 SELECT *